 The Arabic program at Bucknell University emphasizes all four language skills (speaking, listening, reading and writing) and covers both Modern Standard Arabic as well as Spoken Arabic (colloquial Levantine dialects).
 We use the most widely taught textbook series, Al-Kitaab, along with an online companion site to make the learning process more interesting and individual.
 We also use a variety of supplementary authentic materials such as newspapers and magazines, songs, videos, Middle Eastern cuisine, Skype with native speakers of Arabic, etc. to make the cultural context come alive.
 The program is developed to get students speaking in Arabic as quickly as possible; by the end of the first year, classes are conducted primarily in Arabic.

-Available for the Class of 2014 and beyond, the Arabic studies minor consists of six courses, four of which must include the core language courses at the level of ARBC 101 and/or above; and two language or interdisciplinary courses offered by the Arabic Studies Program or other disciplines such as Classics, International Relations, Political Science, Religion, Philosophy, Art or History.
+The Arabic Studies minor consists of five courses.
+Students must complete the sequence of the core language courses through ARBC 104, plus additional coursework to reach a total of five credits toward the minor.
+Additional courses may be taken in Arabic Studies or other disciplines, such as International Relations, Political Science, Religion, Philosophy, Art, and History.
 Two half-credit courses are considered as one course toward fulfilling the minor requirements.
 Arabic minors are strongly encouraged to participate in approved study abroad programs in any Arabic-speaking country.
 No more than two of the study abroad courses can count toward fulfilling the Arabic minor requirements.
 Arabic minors who opt to apply for an Arabic study abroad program must receive course approval from the director of the Arabic Studies Program prior to starting the program.